How to Deal with an Employee Who Always Complains

 There will be times, as a leader, when you will have to engage in casual conversation with employees.
 In these situations, it’s still important that you don’t absent-mindedly fall victim to listening to complaints or giving the impression that you think it’s ok for employees to complain.
 Be polite and positive, say hello and goodbye, and engage in small talk with them.
 But you don’t need to engage in lengthy conversations if they start to become negative.

 Reprimand As Necessary, When Necessary

 If all of the above simply isn’t working and you still have an employee who is a chronic complainer, it’s time to take some action as a manager.
-The issue is, complainers spread negativity, and before you know it, you’ll gave an entire office full of people who can’t stop complaining.
+The issue is complainers spread negativity, and before you know it, you’ll have an entire office full of people who can’t stop complaining.
 Your culture will be in trouble, and it’ll be a whole lot harder to fix the situation.
 When the time comes to reprimand an employee for negativity, do so.
-It’s best to start with trying to get to the bottom of the situation before taking action.
-Speak to problem employees to find out what’s wrong, and if there’s anything you can do to help them feel happier and more positive at work.
+It’s best to start by trying to get to the bottom of the situation before taking action.
+Speak to problem employees to find out what’s wrong and if there’s anything you can do to help them feel happier and more positive at work.